 4. American Airlines (parentheses)

-The only airline firm to make it onto this list is American Airlines, which gives it the unique distinction of being the best in its industry.
+American Airlines is the only airline firm to make it onto this list, which gives it the unique distinction of being the best in its industry.

-AA is fortunate to have a top-tier social media manager that is fast to respond, does their absolute best to assist, and is also capable of being pretty amusing at times.
+AA is fortunate to have a top-tier social media manager who is fast to respond, does their absolute best to assist, and can be pretty amusing sometimes.

 5. Comcast